Macrometacorp/docs/docs/cep/windows/window-types/tumbling-length.md

     CREATE STREAM InputEventStream (symbol string, price float, volume int);

     @info(name = 'query1')
-    insert into OutputStream
+    INSERT INTO OutputStream
-    select symbol, sum(price) as sumPrice
+    SELECT symbol, sum(price) AS sumPrice
-    from InputEventStream WINDOW TUMBLING_LENGTH(10, true);
+    FROM InputEventStream WINDOW TUMBLING_LENGTH(10, true);

 This window sends the arriving events directly to the output letting the `sumPrice` to increase gradually.
 After every 10 events, it clears the window as a batch and resets the `sumPrice` to zero.